ATemova/ATemova/README.md

 # Hi, I'm Anastasija 👋

-Passionate second-year Computer Science student 👩🏻‍💻 from Skopje, North Macedonia 🏛️, currently based in Koper, Slovenia 🏖️.
+Passionate Computer Science student 👩🏻‍💻 from Skopje, North Macedonia 🏛️, currently based in Koper, Slovenia 🏖️.
 I am pursuing my bachelor’s degree 🎓 at the [University of Primorska](https://www.famnit.upr.si/en), where I am dedicated to acquiring a robust understanding of computer science principles and technologies.
 My goal is to harness this knowledge to drive innovation 💡 and solve complex problems 🔍, aiming to make a meaningful and positive impact 🌟 in the tech industry.
 Through my studies and hands-on experiences, I strive to develop solutions that not only address current challenges but also pave the way for future advancements 🚀.

 - 📍 Koper, Slovenia 🏖️
 - 🏘️ Skopje, North Macedonia